run2bizdocs/documentation/en-us/docs/4biz-helium/processes/knowledge/use/create-knowledge.md

 # Creating knowledge

-Creating knowledge is the act of saving information at CITSmart using the Knowledge Management functionality.
+Creating knowledge is the act of saving information at 4biz using the Knowledge Management functionality.
 At this point you'll interact with the interface and its applications.
 Note that to perform any action it's necessary to have appropriate permissions, therefore, your view is limited to the type of profile created.

 ## Before getting started